Jaimeloeuf/yatbl/README.md

 ## Using this library
-- Refer to the sample code in [./samples]
+- Refer to the sample codes [here](./samples)

 ## Additional technical details
 - Callback functions for new updates have a custom "this" binded to them for you to access shorthand methods, and to pass data along to the next update handler by binding data onto "this"
     - IF you would like to access the injected "this", all update handler callback functions must be declared with the "function" keyword and cannot be arrow functions for proper this binding.
     - You can add properties to "this" to access it in the next handler callback in the stack using a middleware pattern to handler updates
+- Add try/catch blocks into your own handlers, if there are any uncaught errors, all other update handlers will not run for the current update.
 - Writing your own shorthand methods
     - Short hand functions must always always return an object, as they will be "spread" using es6 spread syntax to merge all the shorthand functions into 1 "this" object to bind to the user.
     - The other reason it needs to be an object is because we want to keep the key of the shorthand the same.